 Water work items using city specifications are to be Item "Specials" and their descriptions are to be per ODOT's Item Master.
 See SP 1307-4 for an example.
-Only a few cities have made arrangements with the Office of Estimating to use their own specifications.

 Item descriptions are limited to an additional 120 characters beyond those shown in the Item Master.